Leila Mourad: Life

 Her decision to retire, aged 38, came with the failure of her last film, Al Habib al Majhoul (The Unknown Lover), the banning of her song, With Unity, Order, and Work, praising the Free Officers 1952 revolution and the outbreak of the 1956 war.
-Anti-Semitism was virulent in Egypt at the time.
 Despite the immense popularity of her films her singing career was over-shadowed by Um Kulthum who dominated Egypt's musical landscape and, in 1949, had become president of the Musicians' Union.
-In the early 1950s other singers became popular with younger audiences, such as Abdel al Halim Hafez, whose song Jesus (Al Massih) claimed that the Jews today are the same as those who pursued Jesus.
+In the early 1950s other singers became popular with younger audiences, such as Abdel al Halim Hafez, whose song Jesus (Al Massih) claimed that the Jews today are the same as those who persecuted Jesus.

 Leila Mourad converted to Islam in 1946 a few months after marrying Egyptian actor Anwar Wagdy, over the objection of her father, as intermarriage with Muslims in Egypt means that the offspring are by law Muslims, regardless of the parents' wishes.
 In a television interview with famed Egyptian TV presenter Mona Alshazly, her son Zaki Fateen Abdul Wahab denied any rift between her and her family after her conversion and added that her conversion was her own decision without any pressure from her Muslim husband.
 It's notable that her only sister Sameeha (who married a Muslim Egyptian businessman and immigrated with him to the USA) and her brother Muneer Mourad, a famous musician in his own rght, have also converted to Islam.

 Leila Mourad made a few brief reappearances during Ramadan in 1970, when she was scheduled to read Salah Jaheen's "Fawazeer Ramadan" (Ramadan' puzzles), a daily traditional radio program held during the Holy month of Ramadan.
-During that time, some Egyptian Jewish men between the ages of 17 and 60-65 were subjected to arrest, and were incarcerated in the prisons of Abu Za3bal and Tura.
+During that time, some Egyptian Jewish men between the ages of 17 and 60-65 were subjected to arrest, and were incarcerated in the prisons of Abu Zabal and Tura.
 Her brother, Ishak Mourad, was one of the Jewish prisoners.
 While families could occasionally visit the incarcerated Jews, neither she, her sister Sameeha nor her other brother Mounir Mourad were ever seen visiting Ishak.

 Leila Mourad died in a Cairo hospital in 1995 and her funeral held at the Sayida Nefeesa mosque in Cairo.